dstackai/dstack/docs/tutorials/stable-diffusion.md

-# Stable Diffusion with Diffusers
+# Stable Diffusion

 This tutorial will demonstrate how to use the [`diffusers`](https://github.com/huggingface/diffusers) library to generate images using a pretrained Stable Diffusion model.

 !!! info "NOTE:"
-    The source code for this tutorial can be located in [`github.com/dstack-examples`](https://github.com/dstackai/dstack-examples/).
+    The source code of this tutorial is available in the [Playground](../playground.md).

 ## Requirements